MSU-CSE491/CSE491/projects.md

 The above worlds all have agents moving through them.
 These can be in the form of players (see next section) or those agents can be autonomous.
 Some groups will be building capabilities for autonomous agents.
 Some possible modules for autonomous agents include:

 + Manual AI that must be coded in C++ for a given game, but comes with a large toolbox of pre-defined behaviors for things like finding the shortest path, intercepting another agent, patrolling a given area, etc.  It should be a non-trivial set of available behaviors that are designed in coordination with the needs of the world teams.
-+ Dynamic / Programable (Interpreter).
++ Dynamic / Programmable (Interpreter).
 In this case you wouldn't build all of the behavior tools yourself, instead you would write a language to let the end-user do so more easily.
-The world would specify the methods by which agents can interact with it, and these would be command in your language.
+The world would specify the methods by which agents can interact with it, and these would be commands in your language.
 Your module would be able to load a config file and convert it into an agent.
 + Machine Learning AI - this would be an AI system that is trained in the given world type.
 The underlying representation can be whichever one you are most interested in or familiar with, such as neural networks, evolved agents, etc.  One challenges associated with this project type is that you will likely want to make use of an external library that you would need to find and learn.

 ## Interface Modules